Veronique Renard: Gender reassignment

 In 1984, at age 18, Renard learned from the Amsterdam Gender Team that she was most likely the youngest person in the world to receive complete contemporary GRS.
 In October 1984, the Dutch Government granted Renard permission to have her gender corrected on her birth certificate.
 Renard is most likely the first post-operative trans woman in the world to be legally recognized as a female.

 In the early 1980s, Louis Gooren, a professor, put pressure on the Dutch parliament to discuss the option of legal recognition of post-operative transsexuals in the Netherlands.
-The Netherlands became the first country in the world to legally and fully recognise post-operative transsexuals by accepting a new law in 1985.
+The Netherlands became one of the first countries in the world to legally and fully recognise post-operative transsexuals by accepting a new law in 1985.

 Fearing rejection and discrimination, Renard never volunteered to mention her gender reassignment to friends, colleagues and lovers.